Plain Language for US Center for SafeSport?

 Since the Empowering Olympic, Paralympic, and Amateur Athletes Act requires the U.S. Olympic and Paralympic Committee to contribute $20 million yearly to SafeSport, Colon explained that the legal team reviewed the original courses.
 Still, she demands that these courses be revised to enable thousands of sports volunteers who need a college education to understand.

-I thanked her and realized I delivered my request to her in person instead of emailing or mailing it.
+I thanked her and realized I had delivered my request to her in person instead of emailing or mailing it.

 Watch the video "A Conversation on Amplifying Athlete Voices for a Safer Sport Culture."